ycmjason/svg-to-img/README.md

 # @ycm.jason/svg-to-img

-This library convers svg to png/jpeg in browser or node.
+This library converts svg to png/jpeg in browser or node.

 ## Install